 The Great British Bake Off 2018 results: who left and who won Star Baker?

-Find out what's happened each week in Bake Off series nine as Paul Hollywood, Prue Leith, Noel Fielding and Sandi Toksvig search for a new GBBO champion
+Find out what happened each week in Bake Off series nine as Paul Hollywood, Prue Leith, Noel Fielding and Sandi Toksvig search for a new GBBO champion

-The Great British Bake Off 2018 is back, with a new group of bakers taking on deliciously fiendish challenges every week.
+The new series of The Great British Bake Off is well under way, with a fresh batch of bakers taking on deliciously fiendish challenges every week.

 But who’s left the Bake Off tent so, and who’s won Star Baker the most?

-Find out the results of each episode here as judges Paul Hollywood and Prue Leith whittle down the GBBO contestants and pick their standout star.
+Find out the results of each episode below as judges Paul Hollywood and Prue Leith whittle down the GBBO contestants and pick their standout stars…

 - When is Bake Off back on TV?